 Place a witch hat on the floor.
 Then, draw a line a few feet away from the hat.
 Players must stand behind the line and try to toss glow stick bracelets around the top of the hat.
 Each player gets five attempts with a bracelet and scores a point for each time the bracelet lands around the hat.
 The player(s) with the most points at the end wins.

 Pin the Tail on the Black Cat

-Draw a large, black cat on a piece of poster board.
-Have kids paint it, or color it in with crayons and markers.
-Cut the tail out of the poster board and put it aside, then hang up the remainder of the poster.
-Attach a piece of tape to the tail, blindfold players and see who can pin it back onto the cat.
+Draw the outline of a large black cat on a piece of poster board.
+If you want, invite guests to paint it or color it in with crayons and markers.
+Cut the tail out of the poster board, and put it aside.
+Then, hang up the remainder of the poster.
+Attach a piece of tape to the tail, blindfold players, and see who can pin it back in place on the cat.

 07 of 10